gitter-badger/josm-scripts/doc/user/click_buildings.md

 It has the following effect:
 * Rectangle is created around the building.
 * Nodes are tagged as `building : yes`.
 * Next mode is *Draw nodes (A)*

+## Click Residential Area
+* The user needs to be in *Draw nodes (A)* mode.
+* Select buildings of residential area by clicking to the middle.
+It would look like bad-looking way.
+* Run shortcut.

+It has the following effect:
+* Buildings are created at the places of clicks.
+* Residential area around buildings is created.
+* Next mode is *Draw nodes (A)*